Monthly Archives: October 2005

 malcolm gladwell explains college admissions

 Like Malcolm, I, too, went to university in Ontario.
 I, too, filled out the tanking sheet.
-He describes my school and program kindly: There were several good ones and several better ones and a number of programs—like computer science at … Continue reading
+He describes my school and program kindly: There were several good ones and several better ones and a number of programs—like computer science at the University of Waterloo—that were world-class.
+And I, too, find the US school admissions process …

 notes from the scopes monkey trial

-I really hope no one can take this guy seriously: Astrology would be considered a scientific theory if judged by the same criteria used by a well-known advocate of Intelligent Design to justify his claim that ID is science, a … Continue reading
+I really hope no one can take this guy seriously: Astrology would be considered a scientific theory if judged by the same criteria used by a well-known advocate of Intelligent Design to justify his claim that ID is science, a landmark US trial heard on Tuesday.
+Under cross examination, ID proponent Michael Behe, a biochemist …

 TED’s blog